Abdulzy/HotelManagementSystem/README.md

 <p align="center"><img src="https://i.ibb.co/mBFYm8W/admin.png"></p>

 ## FAQ's
-* If you have any questions or corrections, please open an issue and we'll get it merged ASAP
+* If you have any questions or corrections, please open an issue and I'll get to it as soon as possible.
-* For any other questions or concerns, just shoot me an email `chukwurahb@gmail.com`
+* For any other questions or concerns, just send an email `isegen.a@northeastern.edu`